| CloserLook > John > John 11:49-57 and 12:1-11 |

 Certainly this man’s covetousness was very evil.

-It was simply because she listened, really listen.
+It was simply because she listened, really listened.

 On more than one occasion, Jesus had clearly told His disciples